OmdenaAI/wfpdisrel/#task2-datawrangling-worldbankindicators/FINAL/Readme.txt

 Folder content:
 1. OUTPUT_WBI_Selection_Country_Year.csv                    : contains final dataset to fill cyclones dataset
 2. Selected_Indicators.csv             	                   : Selected Indicators from a total of 1430 indicators
 3. WBI_Selection_of_Indicators.ipynb                       : Jupyter Notebook that drops not selected indicators from original dataset

+4. Fuction to merge WBI dataset with cyclone dataset.ipynb  (using a draft version of cyclone dataset)